KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 > — Attributed to Eluon
 > Of the Mirror Fold
 > From *Echoes Beyond the Axis*
-> *Fractal Identity in the Multiversal Field*
+> *Fractal Identity in the Field of Expression*
 > Zenetist Archive, Volume IX

 🌀🌐〰️

 ---